wouterpeere/GHEtool/docs/sources/code/getting_started.md

 * _ConstantFlowRate_: A single, unique constant flow rate for the system.
 * _VariableHourlyFlowRate_: An hourly varying flow rate for the system.
 * _VariableHourlyMultiyearFlowRate_: An multiyear hourly varying flow rate for the system.
+* _ConstantDeltaTFlowRate_: Calculate the flow rate based on a fixed delta T for extraction and injection.
+*

 #### Efficiency data